The event model

 Generated parsers do not materialize a parse tree.
 They emit a flat sequence of events, and a program that consumes events can reconstruct whatever tree (or no tree at all) it needs.
 This page specifies the event stream — the contract every backend implements.

-The four events
+The five events

 Every event is one of: